teophilushans/Git-odpit/README.md

 ## Pending Tasks
 1. Create Function for authentication
-2. add Trello board to README
+2. Add Trello board to README
-3. add other contributors
+3. Add other contributors
+4. Fork the repository